-Asbury’s MBA program is designed to provide a rigorous educational experience that develops students academically, and equally prepares them to engage today’s complex global marketplace in a faithful way.
+Asbury’s MBA program is designed to provide a rigorous educational experience that develops students academically and prepares them to engage today’s complex global marketplace in a faithful way.

-The Nonprofit Management Pathway provides students the opportunity to learn core business principles and apply them within the context of nonprofit organizations as administrators, missionaries, managers, fundraisers, entrepreneurs, analysts, etc. Students develop contextualized business and project plans which they often implement immediately in the nonprofits in which they serve.
+The Nonprofit Management concentration provides students the opportunity to learn core business principles and apply them within the context of nonprofit organizations as administrators, missionaries, managers, fundraisers, entrepreneurs, analysts, etc. Students develop contextualized business and project plans which they often implement immediately within the nonprofits they serve.

 Sample course pacing based on a 18-month schedule.